-While head-on collisions only makeup about 2 percent of all traffic crashes, they account for more than 10 percent of all deadly auto accidents, as the shows.
+While head-on collisions only makeup about 2 percent of all traffic crashes, they account for more than 10 percent of all deadly auto accidents, as the latest data shows.
 These crashes can occur when drivers:

 - Fail to stay in their lane of traffic, veering into lanes of oncoming traffic